Sudan Defence Force

 The Sudan Defence Force (SDF) was a formation of the British Colonial Auxiliary Forces raised in the Anglo-Egyptian Sudan in 1925 to assist local police in internal security duties and maintain the condominium's territorial integrity.
-During World War II, it also served in East Africa as part of the East African campaign and in North Africa during the Western Desert campaign.
+During the Second World War, it campaigned in East Africa as part of the East African campaign and in North Africa during the Western Desert campaign.

 Establishment

 Between 1898 and 1925 Sudanese soldiers served in separate infantry battalions of the Egyptian Army, under British and Egyptian officers.
-These were designated as either "Sudanese Battalions" or "Arab Battalions" according to their region of recruitment within the Sudan.
-By contrast to the bulk of the Egyptian Army, who were recruited through annual conscription, the Sudanese units enlisted only long-serving volunteers.
+These were designated as either "Sudanese Battalions" or "Arab Battalions", based on their region of recruitment within the Sudan.
+In contrast to the bulk of the Egyptian Army, who were recruited through annual conscription, the Sudanese units enlisted only long-serving volunteers.

 Following a mutiny of Sudanese troops in 1924, and at a time of unrest in Egypt itself, the garrisoning of the Sudan was put on a new basis.
 Egyptian military units and Egyptian officers of Sudanese battalions were transferred back to Egypt itself.
 The Sudanese troops remaining were incorporated into the newly created Sudan Defence Force.
 The junior commissioned officer and NCO positions previously held by Egyptian personnel, were now open to "Sudanisation".
 A military academy was opened in Omdurman to train the new Sudanese officer corps, most of whom were Muslims from the north.
 By 1939 the SDF numbered 5,000 officers and men.